Serving the Swannanoa Valley since 1936

 As time went on, the Apostles consecrated more bishops to carry on their work.
 These bishops in turn ordained other bishops and priests, and these bishops in their turn, still others.
 So that the Catholic priest of today can truly say that the power of his priesthood has come down, in the sacrament of Holy Orders, in an unbroken line from Christ himself.

 Our Pastor, Fr.
-Becker, is also the Vocations Promoter for the Diocese of Charlotte.
-If you are discerning a call to the priesthood or religious life, please call the church at (828) 686-8833 to schedule an appointment with Fr.
+Becker, serves as the Vocations Promoter for the Diocese of Charlotte.
+If you are discerning a call to the priesthood or religious life, please call the parish office at (828) 686-8833 to schedule an appointment with Fr.
 Becker.